Best Cochlear Implant Companies

 - HearingJourney™ online community: Advanced Bionics offers the largest online community for hearing implant recipients, called the HearingJourney™ forum.
 You can meet others with implants, browse topics, ask questions and more.

 - BEA Mentor program: Advanced Bionics also offers the Bionic Ear Association (BEA) Mentor program to connect implant recipients and their families with others who have valuable experience to share.
 You can also attend community events for implant recipients.

-- Best for: adults and children with sensorineural hearing loss that is not improved with hearing aids.
+- Best for: adults and children with sensorineural hearing loss too profound for hearing aids.

 Oticon Medical is a leading manufacturer of hearing technology, owned by the William Demant Group.
 It is one of the top six hearing aid manufacturers in the world.
 It offers the Ponto bone-anchored hearing aid and has recently introduced its first cochlear implant, Neuro.
 While Neuro is not yet approved by the FDA for implantation in the United States, it is available in many countries.

 - Ponto Plus sound system: Oticon’s Ponto Plus BAHA system is a direct sound transmission device, meaning it connects through the skin to transmit sound from the microphone and processor to the implanted receiver.

 - Ponto 3: Oticon’s new Ponto 3 system is the most powerful abutment processor on the market, offering the greatest volume range (up to 65 decibels) while reducing distortion.

 - Neuro Zti cochlear implant system: Oticon’s Neuro Zti implant has the most compact receiver on the market.
 It lays flat beneath the skin to be discreet and comfortable.

 - MRI compatible: The Neuro Zti is one of the only cochlear implants that is adaptable for high Tesla scanning, so it is safe to use in an MRI machine.